Amyotrophic Lateral Sclerosis (ALS)

 If you or a family member has ALS, learn as much as you can about the disease and how to take care of it.
 How much treatment you want for the problems caused by ALS is a personal choice that only you and your loved ones can make.
 Your values, wants, and needs are important things to think about as you make choices about your care.

 As ALS symptoms get worse, you may have to choose which treatments you want for issues like breathing and eating problems.
-For example, do you want a tracheostomy if your breathing problems become severe?
-Do you want a feeding tube placed in your stomach if you lose your ability to swallow?
+For example, would you consider using a machine to help you breathe if your breathing problems become severe?
+Do you want a feeding tube placed in your stomach if you are losing weight, unable to get enough calories by eating, or if you lose your ability to swallow?

 As you make these choices, keep in mind that what's right for one person with ALS may not feel right for another.
 It's also okay to revisit your choices throughout the course of the disease.
 You may change your mind over time.
 Be sure to talk about your treatment options and share your concerns with your doctor.